 Implementation Program Progress/Effectiveness Applicability in the 2023-2031 Housing Element Timing: Continually Responsibility: City Manager Funding: General Fund Wastewater Treatment Plant Capacity Evaluation.
-The City recently installed wa- ter meters at every service connection and approved a Rate and Fee Schedule for wastewater service based on water usage.
-Effectiveness : All capital projects are scheduled through the Capital Improve- ment Program and implemented as funds allow. more expansive than the require- ments of the Housing Element.
+The City recently installed water meters at every service connection and approved a Rate and Fee Schedule for wastewater service based on water usage.
+Effectiveness: All capital projects are scheduled through the Capital Improvement Program and implemented as funds allow. more expansive than the requirements of the Housing Element.
 Program HO-2.5.1: The City shall review building and development requirements and standards, connection fees, and permit fees, and modify, as feasible, those standards and fees deemed to be unnecessary, excessive, or that create unusual constraints on affordability and housing availability.
 Timing: Bi-annual review starting 2016.
 Responsibility: Building Department, Planning Department, and City Manager Funding: General Fund Progress: Ongoing; the City continues to monitor and evaluate impacts fees necessary to provide infrastructure and services.
 Effectiveness: Due to limited application/permit activity there have been few opportunities to evaluate actual development fees.
-Continue and modify per Pro- gram HO-2.3.3 that states the City will bi-annually monitor the development of new single family and multifamily housing to deter- mine whether the City's develop- ment impact fees create an un- justified constraint to affordable housing development.
+Continue and modify per Program HO-2.3.3 that states the City will bi-annually monitor the development of new single family and multifamily housing to determine whether the City's development impact fees create an unjustified constraint to affordable housing development.
 Program HO-2.5.2: The City shall modify the Zoning Code to ensure consistency with State law and internal consistency related to regulations for specific residential land uses, including manufactured homes, group homes, and emergency shelters.
-Modifications shall include but shall not be limited to: explicitly allowing group homes of six or fewer as a permitted use in all zones where single family units are permitted; Adding transitional housing and supportive housing as permitted uses in the R-L and R-1/B-1 zones; Progress: The Zoning Code amendments specified in Program HO-2.5.2 have not been completed.
+Modifications shall include but shall not be limited to: 1. explicitly allowing group homes of six or fewer as a permitted use in all zones where single family units are permitted; 2.
+Adding transitional housing and supportive housing as permitted uses in the R-L and R-1/B-1 zones; Progress: The Zoning Code amendments specified in Program HO-2.5.2 have not been completed.
 Effectiveness: Due to limited resources and staffing changes, the City was unable to complete amendments to the Mt.
-Shasta Municipal Code.
-Program HO-2.5.2 will be contin- ued but modified into Mt.
-Shasta's 2023-2031 Housing Ele- ment as Programs HO-4.2.1 through HO-4.2.5.
-The modifica- tions are to ensure the amend- ments comply with State law.
-The 2023-2031 Housing Element commits the City to adopting amendments to the Mt.
-Shasta Municipal Code, Title 18, and
+Shasta Municipal Code. ued but modified into Mt.
+Shasta's 2023-2031 Housing Ele-